DianZzzz/DianZzzz.github.io/_tech/Web-3/What-Is-Web-3.md

 # Core Architecture

-An an ecosystem of decentralized apps running on blockchain with transactions made in cryptocurrncies.
+An ecosystem of decentralized apps running on blockchain with transactions made in cryptocurrncies.

 ## Web 3 Benefits
 *   Democracy: decentralization shifts the power balance away from big corporations toward inviduals